-HTML5 forms comply to section 508 for accessibility with known exceptions.
+HTML5 forms comply with section 508 for accessibility with known exceptions.
 See VPAT for HTML5 forms for details.

 All default keystrokes and shortcuts work for HTML5 forms.
 For more information on using JAWS, visit https://www.freedomscientific.com/jaws-hq.asp.

 (Internal Explorer 9 only) In HTML5 forms, the pages are loaded on demand (dynamically).
 On-demand page load causes issues with the functioning of screen readers.
-When focus of the screen reader is on the last field of the page and the user presses tab, instead of setting the focus on the first field of the next page, the screen reader returns focus to the first field of first page of the form.
+When focus of the screen reader is on the last field of the page and the user presses tab, the screen reader returns focus to the first field of the first page on the form.